getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 We used to compress replay payloads with [pako](https://github.com/nodeca/pako), which, while it worked well enough, turned out to be a rather large (bundle-size wise) library for compression.
 We switched over to use [fflate](https://github.com/101arrowz/fflate) in [getsentry/sentry-javascript#9436](https://github.com/getsentry/sentry-javascript/pull/9436) instead, which reduced bundle size by a few KB.

-## Allowed to host compression worker
+## Made it possible to host compression worker

 We use a web worker to compress Session Replay recording data.
 This helps to send less data over the network, and reduces the performance overhead for users of the SDK.